Already know the details and just need the app? EM Internship Application.

 Contact: Patrick LaBahn (360) 867-5277 / email Patrick

-The Multimedia Lab Intern develops the instructional, technical and organizational skills needed to supervise, maintain, and teach in the Mac-based Multimedia Lab using Premiere, Digital Performer, and other multimedia applications.
+The Multimedia Instruction Intern develops the instructional, technical and organizational skills needed to supervise, maintain, and teach in the Mac-based Multimedia Lab using Adobe Creative Cloud, Digital Performer, and other multimedia applications.
 The intern assists with workshops for software and media equipment in the Multimedia Lab, work on audio and video productions and on post-production assignments.
 They also administer proficiency tests, assists with lab hardware and software upgrades, creates instructional materials, and provides users with technical advice.

 The Music Technology Intern develops advanced knowledge of music technology and gains organizational and teaching skills through the management of the Music Technology Labs.
 The intern’s learning is supplemented by readings, independent research, and co-production of the annual Evergreen Student Media Project.
 Intern responsibilities include studio scheduling, computer and hardware maintenance, and support for instructional workshops and proficiency tests.

 Contact: Peter Randlette (360) 867-6279 / email Peter

 The Production Intern learns the technical, organizational, and leadership skills needed to successfully plan and execute media productions in various campus environments.
 This intern is deeply involved in all facets of the production process, including pre-production, technical specification, client relations, collaborative documentation, space management and scheduling, and crewing.
 In addition, this intern will lead and crew a wide range of productions.
 Additional duties also include workshop instruction, database management, and minor maintenance and technical support of equipment, labs, and facilities.